Mikkles/roll20producer/ProductionAssist/README.md

 # Prod Wizard
 This script is a suite of tools to help with creation of modules in Roll20.
 A menu with all of the tools can be accessed by typing or copypasting **`!prod`** into the game's chat.
 Safety measures have been added to ensure these tools can't mess up the game too much!

-## Installation to Game
-For each game, the creator of the game (probably Ashton!) needs to install some scripts into the API.
-You can be in the game in another tab safely.

-* **1.** This script!
-Copy the raw text of this script into a new script and click Save Script.
-* **2.** Token-Mod (from 1-click)
-* **3.** TableExport (from 1-click)

-Once they've finished compiling, go into the game and type/copypaste `!prod` and navigate to the Ashtonmancer.

-Click the "First Time Setup" button; this will configure Token-mod to our specifications.
-The chat should output "The creation of Help Handouts is now OFF."
-If it says "ON" instead, click it once more.

 ## How to Use
 Once installed, simply type/copypaste `!prod` into chat!